eslint/eslint/docs/developer-guide/nodejs-api.md

 * `nodeType` - the node or token type that was reported with the problem.
 * `ruleId` - the ID of the rule that triggered the messages (or null if `fatal` is true).
 * `severity` - either 1 or 2, depending on your configuration.
-* `source` - the line of code where the problem is (or empty string if it can't be found).
 * `endColumn` - the end column of the range on which the error occurred (this property is omitted if it's not range).
 * `endLine` - the end line of the range on which the error occurred (this property is omitted if it's not range).
 * `fix` - an object describing the fix for the problem (this property is omitted if no fix is available).

-**Please note**: the `source` property will be removed from the linting messages in an upcoming breaking release.
-If you depend on this property, you can still use the `getSourceCode` method described below to get the line of code for each message.
+Linting message objects have a deprecated `source` property.
+This property **will be removed** from linting messages in an upcoming breaking release.
+If you depend on this property, you should now use the `SourceCode` instance provided by the linter.

 You can also get an instance of the `SourceCode` object used inside of `linter` by using the `getSourceCode()` method: